 Editor’s note: Whether to retain this clause in the RAN1 part, or merge it into Clause 6.2 with RAN2 is TBD, once further agreements and text are available.

-From the perspective of the physical layer, at least when a response is expected from multiple devices that are intended to be identified, an A-IoT contention-based access procedure initiated by the reader is used, for which at least slotted-ALOHA based access is studied.
+From the perspective of the physical layer, at least when a response is expected from multiple devices that are intended to be identified, an A-IoT contention-based access procedure initiated by the reader is used, for which at least slotted-ALOHA based access and FDMA, are studied.
+The study of FDMA includes how the frequency domain resources for Msg1 are allocated, and how a device determines that frequency-domain resource allocation.

 The response transmitted from the device to the reader during this procedure is transmitted on PDRCH.

+6.2 Device (un)availability

+The following directions, not for down-selection, are studied regarding the potential impact of device unavailability due to energy harvesting:

+Direction 1: Reader does not provide information to a device regarding when the device may become available/unavailable.

+Direction 2: Reader can provide information to a device based on which the device may become available/unavailable.

+6.2.1 Direction 1 solution details

+Table 6.2.1-x: Details from Source X